UzayAnil/Minecraft2D-1/README.md

 Go to the [wiki](https://github.com/Henry0804/Minecraft2D/wiki)
 # Links
 Here is a list of all the websites used to create the game!
 [LINK](https://github.com/Henry0804/Minecraft2D/blob/master/LINKS.md)
+# Minecraft2D Servers?
+Yes those will come out soon, minecraft 2d communicates fine with servers...
+The problem is using the data it recives...